crispinalan/talkbox/README.md

 ### Binary App Image

-A 64 bit binary application image for TalkBox is available and can be downloaded from [bin-image](https://github.com/crispinalan/talkbox/tree/main/app-binary).
+A 64 bit binary application image for TalkBox is available and can be downloaded from [here](https://github.com/crispinalan/talkbox/tree/main/app-binary).

 You first need to ensure that all the required packages for a Qt app are installed on your distro.
-With many KDE distros such as Kubuntu, KaOS, Siduction, KDE Neon the Qt5 libraries are installed by default and you just need to double click on the TalkBox executable to run it once extracted.
+With many KDE distros such as [Kubuntu](https://kubuntu.org/), [KaOS](https://kaosx.us/), [Siduction KDE](https://siduction.org/), [KDE Neon](https://neon.kde.org/) the Qt5 libraries are installed by default and you just need to double click on the TalkBox executable to run it once extracted.

 The extracted directory contains the diphone and sounds folders together with the TalkBox executable.